bokeh/bokeh/sphinx/source/docs/dev_guide/models.rst

 which uses it to render the plot.

 Where space permits, the attributes of the model are shown inline.
-Not all objects are shown below; see the :ref:`refguide` for full details.
+Not all objects are shown below, and some information might be outdated; see the :ref:`refguide` for full details.

 .. image:: /_images/objects.png
     :align: center